 Tax Note: Any reimbursement of moving expenses for a part-time appointment is tax reportable.

 All or part of the expenses associated with a trip to Stanford for the purpose of house-hunting may be reimbursed to a prospective employee.
-Generally these may include those expenses reimbursable for travel by University employees (see Guide Memo 5.4.2: Travel Expenses), except that the per diem method may not be used.
+Generally these may include those expenses reimbursable for travel by University employees (see Guide Memo 5.4.2: Business and Travel Expenses), except that the per diem method may not be used.
 However, the Per Diem Rates may be used as a guideline for defining reasonable costs.

 In addition, the vice president, vice provost, dean or designee may authorize the following:

 Reimbursement for house-hunting expenses does not apply to dependents other than to a spouse/same-sex domestic partner.

 b.
 Procedure — In any instance where house-hunting trip expenses are to be reimbursed by the University, the cognizant University officer should specify in writing to the prospective employee the terms and conditions of the reimbursement, including a maximum dollar amount to be reimbursed.
 It is the responsibility of the department issuing the reimbursement request to be sure it complies with the letter of authorization.
-Receipts must be submitted for expenses, as required in Guide Memo 5.4.2: Travel Expenses, section 14.
+Receipts must be submitted for expenses, as required in Guide Memo 5.4.2: Business and Travel Expenses, section 14.

 Tax Note: All house-hunting expenses are tax reportable.

 All or part of the actual expenses associated with a new employee's travel to commence a position at Stanford may be reimbursed.
 This policy also covers spouses/same-sex domestic partners and dependent children living at home.
-Costs covered include reasonable transportation costs (see Guide Memo 5.4.2: Travel Expenses) and actual and reasonable costs of lodging, meals and gratuities.
+Costs covered include reasonable transportation costs (see Guide Memo 5.4.2: Business and Travel Expenses) and actual and reasonable costs of lodging, meals and gratuities.
 Mileage reimbursement is at the current Stanford rate (see Mileage Reimbursement Rates).

 See section 4, House-hunting Expenses.